 Read related article: Trust Relationship Between This Workstation and Domain Fails – 4 Ways to Fix

-I found there are currently no logon servers available to service the logon request on Windows Server 2012…
+I also found no logon servers available error on Windows Server 2012

 I just installed Windows Server 2012 standard and need to change the IP address to static because this is Domain Controller server.